Robot Pick Calibration#

 Click

-Note Vision Result These are the coordinates FlexiVision One “sees” in the image.
-They are not yet linked to the robot coordinate system. |
+Note Vision Result: These are the coordinates that FlexiVision One ‘sees’ in the image.
+They are not yet linked to the robot’s coordinate system. |

 3 |

-Errors at this stage cause completely incorrect robot offsets, resulting in pick attempts in the wrong positions, even with errors of several centimeters.
-Failing to respect these points may also cause robot collisions and damage to the FlexiBowl, components, or the robot itself. |
+Errors at this phase cause completely incorrect robot offsets, resulting in picking attempts in wrong positions (even tens of centimetres of error).
+Failure to comply with these two points could lead to robot collisions resulting in damage to the FlexiBowl®, components or the robot itself. |

 4 |